-If you wish to get this document, please send a copy of your passport and Form 1359 Request for international movement records by email to email@example.com.
+If you wish to get this document, please send a copy of your passport and Form 1359 Request for international movement records to the Australian Immigration Enquiry Form.

 It takes about 4 weeks to issue the international movement records.
 We will send you the issued document

 by email.
 Please do not make multiple requests or contact the immigration office to check the progress within the processing time.

 Please note that we only provide the international movement records for clients currently residing in Korea.